 Pet insurance is one of the fastest-growing types of insurance in America.
 Both the policy types and the companies that offer them have been expanding in recent years, enabling more pet owners to get comprehensive, cost-effective coverage.

-Pet insurance works much the same way as health insurance for people does.
+Pet insurance works much the same way as health insurance for people.
 Generally speaking, it will cover most of the cost of most surgeries and treatments.
 But it will also require certain cost-sharing provisions, much like the human equivalent.

 You should be aware of the following terms:

-- Wellness coverage – these are routine veterinary visits, and they are typically excluded from health insurance coverage.
-But some plans do provide wellness coverage as a policy add-on with an additional premium.
+- Wellness coverage – These are routine veterinary visits, and they are typically excluded from health insurance coverage.
+However, some plans do provide wellness coverage as a policy add-on with an additional premium.

 How Does Pet Insurance Work?